gsboast/gettingandcleaningdata/CodeBook.md

 * timeBodyAccStdY
 * timeBodyAccStdZ

-> The mean of the Time Based Body Gyroscopic (Gyro) Sensor for jerk signals to include the overall magnitude (Mag), mean and std and the indiviudal X-Y-Z coordinate direction values were named as follows
+> The average of the Time Based Body Gyroscopic (Gyro) Sensor for jerk signals to include the overall magnitude (Mag), mean and std and the individual X-Y-Z coordinate direction values for the associated subject/activity pairs were named as follows

 * timeBodyGyroJerkMagMean
 * timeBodyGyroJerkMagStd